fpradelli94/LiRA/README.md

 - **Results for Authors**: containing ALL the publications for the authors specified in the `config.json` from the given date

+Moreover, each engine will have its own section.
+For instance, if you choose to scrape from Google Scholar and Pubmed, you might end up with two "General parts", one for Google Scholar and one for Pubmed.

 ### Using keywords to filter Journals and Authors papers
 By default, LiRA will provide ALL the most recent publications from your journals and authors of interest.
 If you want to get only